 Historic pictorial symbols for a word or a phrase have been found dating to before 3000 BC.
 These symbols, called pictographs, are created by painting on rock surfaces with natural pigments.
 These natural pigments included iron oxides found in hematite or limonite, white or yellow clays, and soft rock, charcoal, and copper minerals.
 These natural pigments were mixed to produce a palette of yellow, white, red, green, black, and blue.
 Historic pictographs are usually found under protective ledges or in caves where they have been protected from the weather.

-Another similar form of communication, called petroglyphs, were carved, pecked or abraded into stone surfaces.
+Another similar form of communication, called petroglyphs, were carved, pecked, or abraded into stone surfaces.
 This carving could produce a visible indentation in the rock or it could cut deeply enough to reveal unweathered material of a different color below.

 Native American symbols were like words and often had one or more definitions and/or contained different connotations.
-Varying from tribe to tribe, it can sometimes be difficult to know their meanings, while others symbols are very clear.
+Varying from tribe to tribe, it can sometimes be difficult to know their meanings, while other symbols are very clear.
 With the multiple languages spoken by Native American tribes, symbols or “picture writing” was often used to convey words and ideas.
-Symbols were also used to decorate homes, were painted on buffalo hides and recorded important events of the tribe.
+Symbols were also used to decorate homes, were painted on buffalo hides, and recorded important events of the tribe.

 These images are a valuable record of cultural expression and hold profound spiritual significance for contemporary Native Americans and for the descendants of the early Spanish settlers.